Month: January 2024

 Hemophilia occurs in the Romanov male heir

 The hemophilia gene mutation is recessive and only expressed if there is no other normal X chromosome to mask it.
 As males have an XY chromosome make up not XX as females do, the faulty X chromosome from their mother Victoria expressed itself in Victoria’s sons not her daughters.
-Prince Leopold inherited this fault and had hemophilia and Princess Alice and Beatrice inherited the faulty X trait but because they had another X chromosome from their father that was normal the hemophilia was masked, and they were carriers not affected by hemophilia themselves.
+Prince Leopold inherited this fault and had hemophilia and Princess Alice and Beatrice inherited the faulty X trait but because they had another X chromosome from their father that was normal it masked hemophilia.
+They were carriers not affected by hemophilia themselves.

 The hemophilia of the Romanov son had to be kept a secret

 Alexandra was an introverted, cold woman in public yet at home she was an adoring mother and wife.
-Really both Nicholas and Alexandra were unsuited for their royal roles.
-They were homely, family orientated couple wrapped up in each other and their children but negligent of their duties in the royal dynasty.
+Really both Nicholas and Alexandra had the personality for their royal roles.
+They were a homely, family orientated couple wrapped up in each other and their children.
+They were negligent of their duties in the royal dynasty.
+This side of royal life did not interest them.
+They focused inwards on their family not outwards on the Russian people.
+This became more so once Alexey was born.

 Rasputin, the infamous monk